aptech/docs/docs/CR-xlsWrite.rst

     // from cell 'A1' to 'B3'
     ret = xlsWrite(x, "myfile.xlsx");

-':file:`myfile.xlsx`'is saved in your current working directory.
-You can find your current working directory in the main tool bar (in the top of GAUSS).
+:file:`myfile.xlsx` will be saved in your current working directory.
+You can find your current working directory in the main tool bar (in the top of GAUSS), or with the :func:`getGAUSSHome` command.

 Write To a Range
 ++++++++++++++++